fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/DFRobot/README.md

 I now have these working.
 The red LED is flashing on both and the serial monitor on the transmitter is also getting the data.

+The flashing of the two LEDs differs slightly in timing and they drift apart.

 I have now looked at using Auto485 as well.

 ## RS485AutoData